 Cynthia L. Schwalm has served as a member of our Board of Directors since June 2018.
 Starting in 2018, Ms. Schwalm has been an independent consultant and the owner of EIR Advisory LLC, a life science strategic advisory and investment firm.
 From 2014 to October 2017, Ms. Schwalm served as President and Chief Executive Officer of Ipsen North America.
 Prior to joining Ipsen, Ms. Schwalm served in senior positions with various biotech and specialty pharmaceutical companies, including as President of Eisai Pharmaceuticals from 2008 to 2010, and at Amgen, Inc. as Vice President & General Manager of U.S. Oncology from 2005 to 2008 and Executive Director of the U.S. Oncology Business Unit from 2003 to 2005.
-Ms. Schwalm also serves as a director of the Kadmon Group, a publicly traded biopharmaceutical development company, and Caladrius Biosciences, a publicly traded cell therapy development company.
+Ms. Schwalm also serves as a director of Hikma Pharmaceuticals PLC, a multinational pharmaceutical company publicly traded on the London Stock Exchange and Nasdaq Dubai, the Kadmon Group, a publicly traded biopharmaceutical development company, and Caladrius Biosciences, a publicly traded cell therapy development company.
 Ms. Schwalm also previously held multiple commercial roles at Johnson & Johnson and Janssen Pharmaceutica, Inc. from 1985 to 2003.
 Ms. Schwalm has held positions on numerous corporate and non-profit boards, including the Women's Leadership Advisory Board for the John F. Kennedy School of Government at Harvard University and the board of directors for the Sarah Cannon Oncology Research Institute.
 She currently serves as a Wharton Business School Leadership Advisor.
 Ms. Schwalm holds an Executive M.B.A. from Wharton School of Business and a B.S. in Nursing from the University of Delaware.
 We believe Ms. Schwalm is qualified to serve as a member of our Board of Directors based on her experience in the life sciences, biotechnology and pharmaceutical industries and her knowledge of strategic and operational leadership priorities and corporate development matters.

 Sir Andrew Witty has served as a member of our Board of Directors since July 2017.
 Sir Andrew served as Chancellor of the University of Nottingham in England from 2013 to 2018, and has served as Chief Executive Officer at Optum, a global health services company and part of UnitedHealth Group, since 2018.
+In November 2019, he was named president of UnitedHealth Group.
+In April 2020, Sir Andrew was appointed to colead the World Health Organization's efforts to develop a COVID-19 vaccine.
+While leading this initiative, he will be on leave of absence from UnitedHealth Group.
 Sir Andrew retired as Chief Executive Officer of GlaxoSmithKline in March 2017, a position he held since May 2008.
 Sir Andrew joined GlaxoSmithKline in 1985 and served in a variety of roles in the U.K. and overseas, including South Africa, the U.S. and Singapore.
 Sir Andrew has served in numerous advisory roles to governments around the world including South Africa; Guangzhou, China; and the U.K., where he was a member of the Prime Minister's Business Advisory Group from 2010 until 2015.
+In

-In 2012, Sir Andrew was awarded a knighthood for services to the U.K. pharmaceutical industry.
-In May 2016, Sir Andrew became a visiting professor at the Institute of Global Health Innovation at Imperial College, London.
+2012, Sir Andrew was awarded a knighthood for services to the U.K. pharmaceutical industry.
 He has a joint honors B.A. in economics from the University of Nottingham, England.
-We believe that Sir Andrew is qualified to serve as a member of our Board of Directors based on his extensive experience in the pharmaceutical industry, including serving as a chief executive officer of a global pharmaceutical company.
+We believe Sir Andrew is qualified to serve as a member of our Board of Directors based on his extensive experience in the pharmaceutical industry, including serving as a chief executive officer of a global pharmaceutical company.